How large is the Office of the Inspector General?

 The OIG conducts investigations, program reviews and audits of Executive Branch agencies in South Carolina state government.
-There are approximately 106 Executive Branch agencies, to include public universities and colleges which are comprised of more than 56,000 state employees.
+There are approximately 106 Executive Branch agencies, to include public universities and colleges.
 The OIG is tasked with addressing fraud, waste, abuse, mismanagement and misconduct within this framework.

 What types of complaints does the Office of the Inspector General decline?

 Complaints that do not fall within the OIG’s jurisdiction are not accepted and the complainant is referred to the appropriate entity or authority.
 Please see the Information Links for a listing of filing options for complaints outside of the OIG’s jurisdiction.

 Is the Office of the Inspector General a law enforcement agency?